benbrastmckie/.config/README.md

 nvim ~/.config/alacritty/alacritty.yml
 ```

-Replace `/usr/bin/fish` with the location of Fish displayed above (you can search for 'fish' in `alacritty.yml` with `/` followed by 'fish').
+Replace `/usr/bin/fish` with the location of Fish displayed above.
+You can search for 'fish' in `alacritty.yml` with `/` followed by 'fish'.
+You should not need to do this if you decided to use Kitty.

+If you want to configure the default window position when you open Kitty, you also search for 'LAYOUT' in `kitty.conf`, adjusting the default window sizes accordingly.
-You may also search for 'Window position', setting the `x` and `y` values along with the window dimensions which are set just above, or comment out the position block by adding `#` in front of those three lines in order to assume system defaults upon opening Alacritty.
+Similarly, search for 'Window position' in `alacritty.yml`, setting the `x` and `y` values along with the window dimensions which are set just above, or comment out the position block by adding `#` in front of those three lines in order to assume system defaults upon opening Alacritty.
+Save and exit.
-Save and exit, opening Alacritty with `Command + Space` and typing 'Alacritty', and run the following to reset Tmux:
+You can then open Alacritty/Kitty with `Command + Space` and typing 'Alacritty'/'Kitty' respectively.
+If you went with Alacritty, run the following to reset Tmux:

 ```
 tmux kill-server
 ```

-When you reopen Alacritty Fish should be the default shell inside a Tmux window.
+Reopen Alacritty to see if Fish is now the default shell.
-You are now read use NeoVim in Alacritty, complete with Tmux and the Fish shell.
+You are now read use NeoVim in Kitty or Alacritty+Tmux along with the Fish shell.
-That is, to open NeoVim, open Alacritty and type `nvim`.
+That is, to open NeoVim, open Kitty/Alacritty and type `nvim`.

 See the [Cheat Sheet](https://github.com/benbrastmckie/.config/blob/master/CheatSheet.md) for the Tmux window commands.

 ## [Git](https://git-scm.com/) (Optional)